Dorothy Dandridge Is the First Black Leading Lady, Marries a Nicholas Brother, Loves to Cook, And Gives Marilyn Monroe a Leotard.

-For the next thirteen years, Dorothy would make weekly payments to Lynn’s caregiver, Helen Calhoun.
+For the next thirteen years, Dorothy made weekly payments to Lynn’s caregiver, Helen Calhoun.

-But Dorothy couldn’t completely follow the advice of Lynn’s doctors.
+Dorothy couldn’t completely follow the advice of Lynn’s doctors.
+Though she recognized Lynn needed the care of a professional, Dorothy couldn’t completely give her daughter up, or forget about her.
 As Dorothy writes in her autobiography,

 “Inside I never gave her up.
 It was myself that I began giving up.”

-Providing for her little girl would be Dorothy’s main motivator for re-staring her career.
-She’d get no help from Harold for Lynn’s weekly care payments, and the two would divorce in November of 1951.
+Providing for her little girl was Dorothy’s main motivator for re-staring her career.
+She received no help from Harold for Lynn’s weekly care payments, and the two divorced in November of 1951.

-Throughout the highs and lows of her stardom, romances, and friendships, Dorothy’s love for her daughter would remain a constant.
-Lynn would be simultaneously the greatest hurt and greatest love of her life.
+Throughout the highs and lows of her stardom, romances, and friendships, Dorothy’s love for her daughter remained constant.
+Lynn was simultaneously the greatest hurt and the greatest love of Dottie’s life.